abhay-yemekar/JasonPowerDB/README.md

 # JasonPowerDB

-My first GitHub repository of creating Webpage using HTML/JavaScript (NetBeans) and database used JasonPowerDB.
+## My first GitHub repository of creating Webpage using HTML/JavaScript (NetBeans) and database used JasonPowerDB.
+## This mini-project performs CRUD operations using JsonPowerDB.

 # Some features of JsonPowerDB are: